github/docs/content/copilot/github-copilot-chat/copilot-chat-in-github/using-github-copilot-chat-in-githubcom.md

    ![Screenshot of the immersive mode button at the top right of the {% data variables.product.prodname_copilot_short %} panel.
 The button is highlighted with a dark orange outline.](/assets/images/help/copilot/copilot-immersive-view-button.png)

-## Finding out about the changes in a pull request
+## Asking questions about a specific pull request

-You can ask {% data variables.product.prodname_copilot_short %} to explain what's changed in any of the files in a pull request.
+You can ask {% data variables.product.prodname_copilot_short %} to summarize a pull request, or explain what has changed within specific files or lines of code in a pull request.

+### Get a summary of a pull request

 1. On {% data variables.product.prodname_dotcom_the_website %}, navigate to a pull request in a repository.

+{% data reusables.copilot.open-copilot %}

+1. At the bottom of the {% data variables.product.prodname_copilot_chat_short %} panel, in the "Ask {% data variables.product.prodname_copilot_short %}" box, type a question and press <kbd>Enter</kbd>.

+   For example, you could ask:

+   * Summarize this PR for me.
+   * Summarize the comments in this PR.
+   * Summarize the changes in this PR.

+{% data reusables.copilot.stop-response-generation %}

+### Ask about changes to a specific file in a pull request

+1. On {% data variables.product.prodname_dotcom_the_website %}, navigate to a pull request in a repository.
 1. Click the **Files changed** tab.
-1. Do one of the following:

-   * To ask a question about a file that's being changed by a pull request, click {% octicon "kebab-horizontal" aria-label="Show options" %} at the top right of the file, then click **Ask {% data variables.product.prodname_copilot_short %} about this diff**.
+1. Click {% octicon "kebab-horizontal" aria-label="Show options" %} at the top right of the file, then click **Ask {% data variables.product.prodname_copilot_short %} about this diff**.
+1. Type a question in the "Ask {% data variables.product.prodname_copilot_short %}" box at the bottom of the chat panel and press <kbd>Enter</kbd>.

+   For example, you could ask:

+   * What's the purpose of this file?
+   * Why has this module been included?

+{% data reusables.copilot.stop-response-generation %}

-   * To ask a question about specific lines within a file in the pull request:
+### Ask about specific lines within a file in a pull request

+1. On {% data variables.product.prodname_dotcom_the_website %}, navigate to a pull request in a repository.
+1. Click the **Files changed** tab.
-     1. Select the lines by clicking the line number for the first line you want to select, holding down <kbd>Shift</kbd> and clicking the line number for the last line you want to select.
+1. Click the line number for the first line you want to select, then hold down <kbd>Shift</kbd> and click the line number for the last line you want to select.
+1. Ask {% data variables.product.prodname_copilot_short %} a question, or choose from a list of predefined questions.
-     1. To ask your own question about the selected lines, click the {% data variables.product.prodname_copilot_short %} icon ({% octicon "copilot" aria-hidden="true" %}) to the right of your selection.
+   * _To ask your own question about the selected lines_, to the right of your selection, click the {% octicon "copilot" aria-hidden="true" %} {% data variables.product.prodname_copilot_short %} icon.
    This displays the {% data variables.product.prodname_copilot_chat %} panel with the selected lines indicated as the context of your question.
-     1. To ask a predefined question, click the downward-pointing button beside the {% data variables.product.prodname_copilot_short %} icon and click **Explain**.

-1. If you clicked the {% data variables.product.prodname_copilot_short %} icon, or you chose **Ask {% data variables.product.prodname_copilot_short %} about this diff**, type a question in the "Ask {% data variables.product.prodname_copilot_short %}" box at the bottom of the chat panel and press <kbd>Enter</kbd>.
-For example, you could enter:

-   * Why has this module been included?
+      For example, you could ask:

       * What is &#96;actorData&#96; in this line?
       * Explain this &#96;do..end&#96; block.

-   * What's the purpose of this file?
+   * _To ask a predefined question_, to the right of your selection, beside the {% octicon "copilot" aria-hidden="true" %} {% data variables.product.prodname_copilot_short %} icon, click {% octicon "triangle-down" aria-label="Copilot menu" %}, then click **Explain**.

 {% data reusables.copilot.stop-response-generation %}

-## Asking a question about a specific issue
+## Asking a question about a specific issue or discussion

-You can ask {% data variables.product.prodname_copilot_short %} to summarize or answer questions about a specific issue.
+You can ask {% data variables.product.prodname_copilot_short %} to summarize or answer questions about a specific issue or discussion.

 {% note %}

-**Note:** The quality of {% data variables.product.prodname_copilot_chat_short %}'s responses may be degraded when working with issues that have very long bodies or large numbers of comments.
+**Note:** The quality of {% data variables.product.prodname_copilot_chat_short %}'s responses may be degraded when working with issues or discussions that have very long bodies or a large number of comments.
+For example, this may occur if you ask {% data variables.product.prodname_copilot_short %} to summarize a long-running discussion.
 Where this happens, {% data variables.product.prodname_copilot_short %} will warn you so you can double check its output.

 {% endnote %}

-1. Navigate to an issue on {% data variables.product.prodname_dotcom_the_website %}.
+1. Navigate to an issue or discussion on {% data variables.product.prodname_dotcom_the_website %}.

 {% data reusables.copilot.open-copilot %}

 1. At the bottom of the {% data variables.product.prodname_copilot_short %} chat panel, in the "Ask {% data variables.product.prodname_copilot_short %}" box, type a question and press <kbd>Enter</kbd>.
 For example, you could enter:

    * Explain this issue
+   * Summarize this discussion
    * Recommend next steps for this issue
    * What are the acceptance criteria for this issue?
+   * What are the main points made by PERSON in this discussion?

    {% tip %}

-   **Tip:** Instead of navigating to an issue in your browser to ask a question, you can include the relevant URL in your message.
+   **Tip:** Instead of navigating to an issue or discussion in your browser to ask a question, you can include the relevant URL in your message.
 For example, `Summarize https://github.com/monalisa/octokit/issues/1`.

    {% endtip %}